International Comprehensive Database

 Describe the actual campaign

 We integrated a world-view Google Map into our website.
-A pin representing each international, national and local shark protection law, policy and / or reserve has been included in the map.
+A pin representing each international, national and local plastic ban, law and/or policy has been included in the map.
 A sidebar legend on the map demonstrates the meaning of different pin types.
-International, National and Local pins are color coded and private sector decisions, international accords and others are shown with distinct graphics.
+International, National and Local pins are color-coded and private sector decisions, international accords and others are shown with distinct graphics.

-Each pin represents a specific anti-finning law or policy currently in place.
-The pin indicates the primary geographical location affected and when clicked reveals additional information including a summary of the policy, a photograph representing the policy and a hyperlink where the reader can find additional information.
+Each pin represents a specific anti-plastic law or policy currently in place.
+The pin indicates the primary geographical location affected and when clicked reveals additional information including a summary of the policy, a photograph representing the policy and a hyperlink where the viewer can read more.

 Do you know of additional WINS that should be posted on our map?